Sant'Andrea in Via Flaminia

+History

-It was commissioned by Pope Julius III, to commemorate Pope Clement VII’s escape from prison following the Sack of Rome, 1527.
+It was commissioned by Pope Julius III, in completion of a vow relative to his escape following the Sack of Rome, 1527.
 The small church on the Via Flaminia, scarcely more than a chapel, was designed by Giacomo Barozzi da Vignola in 1552 and completed the following year, while Vignola was also employed by Julius nearby at the Villa Giulia.

 Sant'Andrea was the first church with an elliptical dome and the first step toward the Baroque world of elliptical forms.